DATA MARKETPLACE ADMINISTRATION

 2. Click Continue on each Synchronization step.

-3. Once the synchronization is complete, you should now see the views and web services available in the tree view when navigating to the Browse > Database / Folders page
+3. Once the synchronization is complete, you should now see the views and web services available in the tree view when navigating to the Browse > Database / Folders page and expanding the tutorial database

 Great!
 Now let's continue with the next setup.